A Way Out: Critical reception

 A Way Out received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

 Sales

 A Way Out sold over 1 million units in two weeks.
 By August 2019, the game had sold 2 million units.
 Josef Fares revealed in January 2021 that it had sold over 3.5 million units.
 By June 2024, it had sold over 9 million units.
 By March 2025, it had sold over 11 million units.
+As of April 2026, A Way Out has sold over 13 million copies globally.